seominjoon/piqa/README.md

 python evaluate.json $SQUAD_DEV_PATH /tmp/piqa/pred.json
 ```

 That was easy!
-But why do we have *official evaluation* section below?
+But why is this not an *official* evaluation?
 Because we had a big assumption in the beginning, that you trust us that our encoders are independent.
 But who knows?

 ### 3. Official Evaluation